rgdevops123/testapp-deploy/README.md

    JENKINS:
-Now let’s see how to use this webhook in Jenkins.
+Use this webhook in Jenkins.

     Go to Manage Jenkins -> Configure System
     Scroll down and you will find the GitHub Pull Requests checkbox.
       In the Published Jenkins URL, add the repository link https://github.com/rgdevops123/testapp-jenkins-deploy
     Click on "Save."